 Masks are not required on campus.
-However, individual faculty retain the option of requiring the use of masks in their classrooms, labs, and studios.
-Faculty and staff may ask visitors to their private offices to mask.
-If you are asked to mask in such circumstances, it is expected that you will comply with the request.
+However, individual faculty retain the option of requiring masks in their classrooms, labs, and studios.
+Faculty and staff may ask visitors to their private offices to masks.
+You must comply with the requests if asked to mask in such circumstances.

-Testing
+Student Testing

-We will provide testing for symptomatic and close contact exposed students in Student Health Services.
+We will provide testing for symptomatic and close contact exposed students in Student Health Center.